germaniuss/liboauth/README.md

 - [ ] Handling on auth callback different than
 application/json (AKA XML)

-- [ ] Better handling on browser opening and
-code retrieval with URI schemes (may keep the old method after implementation)

 - [ ] Add async request support for the same oauth module with the same client_id.
 This may not work on some